Cover for homes at risk of flooding across the UK

 Our Platinum combined Buildings and Contents policy comes with these great benefits as standard (A waiting period applies before some cover is activated):

 Unlimited buildings cover

-The structure of your home - including permanent fixtures and fittings - are covered.
-Just one of the many benefits you can expect from us, no matter what level of cover you choose (eligibility criteria applies).
+The structure of your home – including permanent fixtures and fittings – is covered (eligibility criteria apply).

 Up to £150,000.

 24 hour help line